smhuda/nessus-tls-parser/README.md

 ## Contributing
 Contributions, issues, and feature requests are welcome!

-If you liked this or it helped you in anyway
+If you liked this or if it helped you in any way

 [!["Buy Me A Coffee"](https://www.buymeacoffee.com/assets/img/custom_images/orange_img.png)](https://www.buymeacoffee.com/smhuda)